bangoc123/min-LSTM/README.md

 python train.py
 ```

-3) The result will looks like this:
+3) The result will look like this:

 ```
 668/668 ━━━━━━━━━━━━━━━━━━━━ 2s 2ms/step - acc: 0.9326 - loss: 0.1749 - val_acc: 0.7870 - val_loss: 0.6409